vis-kid/octopress_drafts_previewer/source/_posts/2016-01-03-AntiPatterns-Basics-Rails-Views.markdown

 So what’s the deal with that?
 This is important because—besides the questionable naming of classes—unsemantic markup violates **separation of concerns**.
 Your markup should not be bothered with styling information, instead both should stand on their own and enable you to **switch out styles effortlessly**—without touching your HTML.
 It’s not as difficult as it might sound at first.
 It takes a bit of discipline though.

-When you are able to keep that styling information out of your markup you have effectively achieved reducing PHPities on another front—for designers an essential one!
+When you are able to keep that styling information out of your markup you have effectively achieved reducing PHPitis on another front—for designers an essential one!
 Also, the use of **generic divs** without inherent meaning is another example of poor markup. **HTML5** gives you lots of useful elements that convey more information to your **future self**, **other developers and search engines**.
 Naming is supposedly hard, but HTML5 provides you with lots of **semantic elements** that make your options much easier in that regard.